 This policy is not applicable to the Duluth campus.

-To manage conflict of interest concerns, the person teaching a course may not by himself/herself make the decision to assign course materials for which he/she could personally earn a profit.
+To manage conflict of interest concerns, persons teaching courses may not by themselves make the decision to assign course materials for which they could personally earn a profit.
 Requiring approval from a higher level provides appropriate internal controls.